madskjeldgaard/exformal-website-source/content/about.md

 title = 'About Exformal'
 date = 2024-01-14T14:50:20+01:00
 showTitle = true
-subTitle = ""
-draft = false
+subTitle = "How slow can you go?" draft = false
 +++

-Exformal Records is an anti-accelerationist platform promoting patient listening practices.
+Exformal Records is an anti-accelerationist platform for thoughts, sounds and listening practices.

 To stay up to date, sign up to our newsletter: